 Whether you’re a night owl or a morning lark, we’ve all had problems with our sleep at some point.
-A stressful period at work, a few too many nights out and a change in the weather can all contribute to you walking around feeling like a exhausted zombie.
-It can also be hard to think sustainably about a subject which is personal and subjective.
+A stressful period at work, a few too many nights out and a change in the weather are all things that can contribute to you walking around feeling like a exhausted zombie.
+It can also be hard to think sustainably about something so personal and subjective.
 We’ve compiled some tips which will help you drift off to sleep in a way that helps both the environment and your mental wellbeing.

 Unplug as soon as you can

 The blue lightemitted by screens such as phones, televisions and computers can be damaging to your sleep as they inhabit the production of melatonin, the hormone which controls your internal cycle of sleeping and waking.
 Switching them off and resisting the temptation to check your notifications means that you’re more likely to go straight to sleep when you lay down, and also means you’ll be using less electricity to power them, helping the planet.